-Partner’s manage multiple Dynamic Yield clients in multiple accounts.
-For example, an advertising agency.
+Partners manage multiple Dynamic Yield customers in multiple accounts.
 Partners can create Partner Users, whose permissions apply across all of their associated accounts.

-Certified partners require access to multiple accounts (i.e. for each one of their customers).
-Partner users with admin permissions can add additional partner users.
+Certified partners require access to multiple accounts (for each one of their customers).
+Partner users with Admin permissions can add additional partner users.

-Partners that have “Admin” permissions, can also manage the users in the accounts associated with the partner account.
-For example, if a person from a customer’s team would like access to one of their sites in the Dynamic Yield platform - the partner’s admin can grant it.
+Partners that have Admin permissions can also manage the users in the accounts associated with the partner account.
+For example, if a person from a customer’s team wants access to one of their sites in the Experience OS, the partner’s admin can grant it.

 - Here, you can invite, delete, and edit users and their assigned permissions.
-Any permissions defined for these users will only apply to the selected account.
+Any permissions defined for these users apply only to the selected account.

 Both partner users and regular users have the same available permission levels.
 The only difference is that partner user permissions apply across all accounts associated with the partner account, and regular user permissions only apply to the account they are defined in.

-- No access: User has no access to the specific site.
+- No access: The user has no access to the specific site.

-- Admin: User is able to edit all areas in the system, and can create new users and account sites/sections.
+- Admin: The user can edit all areas in the system, and can create new users and account sites.
 We recommend having at least one admin user.

-- Can view code: User has visibility to all code-based elements in the system (e.g. templates, evaluators), however the code will always be grayed out and uneditable.
+- Can view code: The user has viewing permissions for all code-based elements in the system (such as templates and evaluators).
+However, the code is always inactive and uneditable.

-- No access to code: User has no visibility to any code-based elements in the system.
+- No access to code: The user can't view any code-based elements in the system.